 It’s not to hard imagine one of these popular voice assistants receiving some kind of visual upgrade, and perhaps one day the need for any kind of speaker or display could be negated entirely.
 But as we prepare for the first waves of bigger meta-versing to hit, smart speakers and displays could still be used as the gateways to visual assistance.

 Smart home devices provide us with a number of ways to keep in touch with friends and family.
 The best part?
 In most cases, we don’t even have to step outside of our own homes.
-With features like Amazon’s Drop In and video calling with Google Hub and Facebook Portal hardware, smart home device owners can sit in front of an interactive display (some will even ) to have a fireside chat with Uncle Joe, Aunt Jane, or any other loved one.
+With features like Amazon’s Drop In and video calling with Google Hub and Facebook Portal hardware, smart home device owners can sit in front of an interactive display (some will even follow you around the room) to have a fireside chat with Uncle Joe, Aunt Jane, or any other loved one.

 Now, imagine being able to tap into the powers of the metaverse-meets-smart-home handshake to take these remote calls to the next level.
 If the next wave of VR immersion has anything to suggest, we could be looking at revolutionary virtual firesides that combine elements of reality with augmentation.